When BCP is not a fire drill what can we expect? The early results are already in

 A positive outcome of Covid-19 is Asset Managers will hopefully have quickly learnt more about which of their operational and risk systems are truly automated and can function in a fragmented and remote employee set up where key person risk can become an issue literally overnight.
 In the not too distant future, can we expect to see an exponential increase in the move towards automation to help recoup many of the lost fees and additional costs that the Covid-19 emergency has hit the industry with?

 Martijn Moerbeek director Digital Strategy and Innovation, Legal and General wrote in April that he believes the crisis could be the catalyst to break the inertia in digital transformation.
 He regards the Asset Management industry and its traditional role as a follower of innovation rather than leading innovation (of technology and operations), citing the trade-off between the ‘old guard’ with business expertise and power but insufficient understanding of IT innovations as the reasons why6.

 Undeniably we will exit Covid-19 as a much more enlightened industry when it comes to deployment of technology and dynamic innovation.
 The way we work, travel and deploy technology will also see great changes.
 This behaviour is more in line with the tech industry’s ‘fail fast, learn fast’ mantra that has been an unavoidable accelerator of innovation, the speed of which we’ve never seen before across not just the industry, but every aspect of our lives.
 We will also see far reaching changes with some very positive benefits, many of which have yet to been become clear but every one of us will have played a role in this new world under construction.

-Posted by Pierre-Yves Rahari on 21st May 2020Read post
+Posted by Luuk Jacobs on 21 May 2020Read post